 - Iron Man 3: One of the images the Mandarin uses in his announcements is of an effigy of the President Ellis being set on fire with an American flag attached.

-- Nazis take over Metropolis in an episode of Lois and Clark, and at the end, after they've been foiled, Superman burns a Nazi banner that had been hung from the Daily Planet.
+- Nazis take over Metropolis in an episode of Lois & Clark, and at the end, after they've been foiled, Superman uses his heat vision to burn a Nazi banner that had been hung from the Daily Planet.

 - In The West Wing, Penn & Teller "burn" a flag at Zoe's birthday party after stuffing it into a rolled-up copy of the Constitution as an example of the rights given by the First Amendment: the flag is gone, but the Constitution is unharmed.
 Naturally, this causes something of a PR stir.